 Our brains organize in the womb, and studies show our brains will organize differently based upon genetics.
 Studies show that the left-side of the brain is more efficient at the task of reading (first slide).
 Dyslexic brains organize differently.
 80% of students with an IEP for reading have undiagnosed dyslexia (American Academy of Pediatrics, 2005).
 When a child with dyslexia begins learning to read, they begin using areas on the right side of the brain (second picture).
-Dyslexia therapy will teach them to use the more efficient left-side of the brain when reading.
+Dyslexia tutoring will teach them to use the more efficient left-side of the brain when reading.
 Most schools do not recognize dyslexia, and most do not deliver the correct reading programs to overcome it.
 This is why many children never achieve grade level reading despite years in special education.

-The above illustrations were developed to illustrate the concepts described in Sally Shaywitz's book "Overcoming Dyslexia."
+The graphics of the reading brain above were developed to illustrate the concepts described in Sally Shaywitz's book "Overcoming Dyslexia."
 In the book, Shaywitz explains which parts of the brain are activated in the non-dyslexic brain while reading, and which parts of the brain are activated when someone with dyslexia reads.
 What NIH researchers have concluded, is that the dyslexic brain can be trained to use the more efficient reading centers on the left-side of the brain with Structured Literacy Methods based off Orton and Gillingham's theories from the 1940s.

 Orton-Gillingham is a reading approach developed in the 1940s to remediate dyslexia.
 It uses the theories of Dr. Samuel Orton, a neuroscientist at the University of Iowa, who studied stroke victims who lost the ability to read, and then intelligent children who couldn't master the ability to read.